-To Reach Out to a Local Faith-Based, Community, or Civic Organization
+To Reach Out to a Local Faith-Based Organization

 Ideally, it is best to start with a faith-based organization that a member of your department attends and has a good relationship with the faith leader.
-If neither you nor your colleagues have a contact, you can contact us at info@faithandblue. org and we will provide you with a list of local houses of worship.
+If neither you nor your colleagues have a contact, you can contact us at info@faithandblue.org and we will provide you with a list of local faith-based organizations.